PEOPLE, AND THE

 Michael Kisluk appointed Managing Director

-Brett Harbourne appointed Directors
+Brett Harbourne appointed Director

 2020_

-Connor Tselepis and Chris Zietsch commenced with TVS
+Chris Zietsch commenced with TVS

 2021_